LyonyaZhozhikov/Article-Origins-of-SOPH/README.md

   ####  This is the repository of an article:

-  # Origins of SOPH syndrome: a study of 93 Yakut patients with review of NBAS (NAG) pathogenesis
+  # Origins of SOPH syndrome: a study of 93 Yakut patients with review of C-terminal phenotype
 </div>

 <div id="header" align="center">